andurif/moodle-theme_bandeau/README.md

 > git clone https://github.com/andurif/moodle-theme_bandeau.git theme/bandeau

 - Download way:
-> Download the zip from https://github.com/andurif/moodle-theme_bandeau/archive/master.zip unzip it in theme/ folder and rename it "bandeau" if necessary.
+> Download the zip from https://github.com/andurif/moodle-theme_bandeau/archive/master.zip unzip it in theme/ folder and rename it "bandeau" if necessary or install it from the "Install plugin" page if you have the right permissions..

 2. Then visit your Admin Notifications page to complete the installation.